timtroendle/cookiecutter-minimal-pypackage/README.md

-# cookiecutter-focussed-pypackage
+# cookiecutter-minimal-pypackage

-This repository provides a [cookiecutter](http://cookiecutter.readthedocs.io) template for a focussed pypackage living on GitHub.
+This repository provides a [cookiecutter](http://cookiecutter.readthedocs.io) template for a minimal pypackage living on GitHub.
 It does not attempt to be generic, but has a clear and opinionated focus.
+Use this if you are not planning to deploy the package in the near future.

-Packages build with this template use `Python 3`, `conda`, `Travis`, and `pytest`.
+Packages build with this template use `Python 3`, `conda`, `Travis`, `GitHub` and `pytest`.
 Fork, clone, or download this repository on GitHub if you want to change any of these.

 ## Getting Started